How to Resin a Photo – Great Alternative to Framing!

 • Epoxy resin for art

-• A plastic container/bin (or something to cover and protect your project while it’s curing)
+• A plastic container/bin to cover and protect your photo while the resin is curing

 STEP 1: Edit the photo

-STEP 2: Prep the back of the canvas
+STEP 2: Prep the back of the board

 STEP 3: Paint the sides

-Paint the side of the canvas with whatever colour compliments your photo.
-I used acrylic silver paint for this one.
+Paint the side of the canvas with whatever color compliments your photo.
+I used acrylic silver paint.

 STEP 4: Glue the photo

-Prop the wood canvas panel up (I used yellow painter triangles).
+Prop the wood canvas panel up with your painter triangles.
 Apply a thin layer of glue to the front of the canvas and place the photo onto the glue.
-I did not seal the photo or do anything to it and there was no staining.
-If you use a photo that you cut or alter in any way you may want to seal the sides to prevent the resin from staining the sides.
+(I did not seal the photo or do anything to it, and there was no staining.)

-Start to press it down from the middle and work your way out.
+Press it down from the middle and work your way out.
 You don’t want to have any air bubbles.
-You can also put a piece of wax paper on top of the photo and press it down.
-This will help in keeping any glue that comes out of the sides from spilling onto the photo.
+Place your wax paper on top of the photo as you press it down.
+This will keep glue that oozes out underneath from spilling onto the photo.

 STEP 5: Mix and apply resin